Saturday, June 28, 2025

 Since they are in public domain (thanks to a government-led chain of expropriation and decontextualization), the pictures became fair game for commercial exploitation, culminating with their use on a dress modeled by actress Natalie Portman, created by Jean-Paul Gaultier (1996), a designer famous for resorting to cultural appropriation under the guise of diversity appreciation:

 Although promptly recognizable, the Karajá individuals in these photos have remained nameless.
 That may be seen as the continuation of a tendency pointed out by Antonio Porro (2007) in the epigraph above, referring to the initial three centuries of Brazil's colonization: the fact that very few indigenous individuals had their names documented, illustrating "the insignificance, to the white man, of the Indian as a human being."
 In the case at hand, such anonymity is even more regrettable, as the information would be easily retrievable, if there had been political will to do so.
 The photos were taken at fairly recent dates by expert government employees (indigenistas) with deep familiarity with the Karajá.
-In addition, they were presumably obtained from the Museu do Índio, an excellent federal museum founded by Darcy Ribeiro to popularize knowledge of the country's indigenous cultures that houses a wealth of materials collected by members of the SPI (and its successor, FUNAI).
+In addition, they were presumably obtained from the Museu do Índio, an excellent federal museum founded by Darcy Ribeiro to popularize knowledge of the country's indigenous cultures by showcasing a wealth of materials collected by members of the SPI (and its successor, FUNAI).

 Repatriating memories